 Where to Get Them

-You can purchase standard condoms over the counter at your local pharmacy, drugstore, or grocery store, or find high-quality and specialty condoms online at our favorite retailer, Undercover Condoms.
+You can purchase standard condoms over the counter at your local pharmacy, drugstore, or grocery store, or find high-quality and specialty condoms online at one of our favorite retailers, Lovehoney.
 A limited selection is also available for free at Planned Parented, health departments, and your school’s health center.

 Don’t stop there… learn more about the other methods so you can find the perfect fit!
 Check out these articles in our Birth Control 101 series.